JacobGDG/prompts/generate/commit-message.md

 - `<type>`: the category of the change.
 - `<subject>`: a short summary of the change in present tense.
 - `<body>`: additional details about the commit.
-The WHY must appear at the start, further details can be added later if needed.
-Future engineers may only read the first couple lines.
-Include details that would be searchable.
-Only include if additional context is provided below.
-Only include if additional information is needed to understand the change.
+    - The WHY must appear at the start, further details can be added later if needed.
+    - Future engineers may only read the first couple lines.
+    - Include details that would be searchable.
+    - Only include if additional context is provided below.
+    - Only include if additional information is needed to understand the change.
+    - Do not duplicate information, ensure the description is simple and concise whilst including all information given.

 ## Rules